Meet Our Team & Collaborators

 Melissa D. Elliott, LCSW-R, SIFI, CPC

-DEI Consultant and Coach
+Consultant and Coach, DEIB

 She is the founder and president of MDL Coaching and Consulting, LLC., which provides psychotherapy, to clients experiencing peri-natal and post-natal anxiety and disorder, couple counseling, family counseling, clinical supervision, and partnering with consulting firms to build organizational capacity as an Anti-racist organizational practitioner and change agent for equity, humanity, and liberty.
 Her leadership style is collaborative and compassionate in order to build awareness, conscious relationships, organizational assessments, strategy, planning, implementation, leadership coaching and evaluation.